Mixed martial arts: Regulation

 On September 30, 2000, the New Jersey State Athletic Control Board (NJSACB) began allowing mixed martial arts promoters to conduct events in New Jersey.
 The first event was an IFC event titled Battleground 2000 held in Atlantic City.
 The intent was to allow the NJSACB to observe actual events and gather information to establish a comprehensive set of rules to regulate the sport effectively.

 On April 3, 2001, the NJSACB held a meeting to discuss the regulation of mixed martial arts events.
 This meeting attempted to unify the myriad rules and regulations which had been utilized by the different mixed martial arts organizations.
 At this meeting, the proposed uniform rules were agreed upon by the NJSACB, several other regulatory bodies, numerous promoters of mixed martial arts events and other interested parties in attendance.
 At the conclusion of the meeting, all parties in attendance were able to agree upon a uniform set of rules to govern the sport of mixed martial arts.

 The rules adopted by the NJSACB have become the de facto standard set of rules for professional mixed martial arts across North America.
 On July 30, 2009, a motion was made at the annual meeting of the Association of Boxing Commissions to adopt these rules as the "Unified Rules of Mixed Martial Arts".
 The motion passed unanimously.

 In November 2005, the United States Army began to sanction mixed martial arts with the first annual Army Combatives Championships held by the US Army Combatives School.

 Canada formally decriminalized mixed martial arts with a vote on Bill S-209 on June 5, 2013.
 The bill allows for provinces to have the power to create athletic commissions to regulate and sanction professional mixed martial arts bouts.

 MMA organizations

 Promotions

-According to MMA portal Tapology.com listings, hundreds of MMA promotions around the world produce MMA events.

-Since the UFC came to prominence in mainstream media in 2006, and with their 2007 merger with Pride FC and purchases of WEC and Strikeforce, no companies have presented significant competition, and the UFC is regarded as having most of the top ranked talent.
-Fighters usually get contracts in the UFC after competing successfully in other MMA promotions from around the world.
+Since the UFC came to prominence in mainstream media in 2006, and with their 2007 merger with Pride FC and purchases of WEC and Strikeforce, it has been the most significant MMA promotion in the world in terms of popularity, salaries, talent, and level of competition.

-Some MMA promotions tend to exist more to build up prospects while others have a mix of prospects and veterans.
-Some exist only to be feeder leagues to the bigger promotions (e.g. LFA, CWFC), others exist to try to be the best in the world (e.g. ACB, ONE Championship).
-Some promotions only do four shows a year while others are doing them monthly.

-According to ScorecardMMA.com, one of the world's top statistical rankings services for MMA, and the only one currently ranking MMA promotions worldwide statistically; "To rank MMA Promotions we use an index that we calculate weekly- Promotion Score.Promo Score calculation is based on the strength of Events and Fighters that Promotion has at that time.
-Promo Score has three main components: